jenny2enny/LITA_CLASS_DOCUMENTATION/README.md

 ![image](https://github.com/user-attachments/assets/957863f9-ade7-4b78-a192-daaa953cdbe7)

-At the end of the trading year, South West sold 169,730 units of their products, following by South South which were able to sale 126,189 units , putting South South in the second place ,while North Central has the least sales of the trading year.
+At the end of the trading year, South West sold 169,730 unit of their products, following by South South which were able to sale 126,189 unit, putting South South in the second place ,while North Central has the least sales of the trading year.

 **3.THE SUMMARRY OF AVERAGE REVENUE BY AVERAGE UNITS SOLD**

-Row Labels	Average of Revenue 	Average of Units Sold Copier Sale	3341321	9.87
+Row Labels	Average of Revenue 	Average of Unit Sold Copier Sale	3341321	9.87
 Parts	         544423	35.54
 Printer Sale	2632156	5.56